Transit Officer Recruitment

 Online psychometric assessment

-This is a series of psychometric assessments that provide information about a person’s mental agility and personality characteristics.
+These psychometric assessments provide information about a person’s mental agility and personality characteristics.
 Links to the online assessments will be sent to you via email.

 Notification

-Successful and unsuccessful applicants will be notified by email at the conclusion of each stage of the process.
-Those successful at the end of the process will be placed into a pool, which will remain open for a period of 12 months.
+Successful and unsuccessful applicants will be notified by email after each stage.
+After being successful at the final stage, applicants will be placed into the recruitment pool, which will remain open for 12 months.

 Induction and training

-Successful applicants will commence training course (up to 15 weeks) which includes both coursework and practical training, as well as on-the-job experience.
+Successful applicants will be selected from the recruitment pool and are expected to commence the Transit Officer Recruit Training course, which is up to 15 weeks and includes both coursework and practical training, as well as on-the-job experience.
 The training must be successfully completed before becoming a fully operational Transit Officer.

 Aboriginal and Torres Strait Islander people are advised that this site may contain images or names of people who are deceased.